scipp/scipp/doc/design.md

 // Convert units or dimension.
 Note that for units of independent variables
 // a unit change implies a change in the dimension (label).
 The exact API
-// for this has not been design yet. scan = convert(scan, Dim::Tof, Dim::Wavelength);
+// for this has not been designed yet. scan = convert(scan, Dim::Tof, Dim::Wavelength);

 // Extract a single wavelength slice.